-REQUIRED, CONDITIONAL OR OPTIONAL: Conditional: required on any transaction if primary referral code = 49.
+REQUIRED, CONDITIONAL OR OPTIONAL: Conditional: required on any transaction if

 EDI ISSUES: Family ID, DOC Number and DHS Case Number are mutually exclusive fields.
 Only one of the fields would need to be reported, depending on the type of program the consumer was involved in.
 In the EDI documentation, the field is referred to as 'Family ID.'